I found this data from YO3HJV site:

 I don't like

-- Unless you buy the fancy external microphone, it is not possible to do direct frequency entry.
+No direct frequency entry - Unless you buy the fancy external microphone, it is not possible to do direct frequency entry.
 I can solve this with one easy purchase, but I already know how difficult can be as I have a ICOM IC2100 with a remote mic.
 Not so bad, but sometime I miss this feature.

 No built-in tuner – I solved this with an external LDG AT-11MP and later a Z100 also from LDG (in portable operations) which matches the size of the radio, and will load up nearly anything.
 I read a lot of reviews for Yaesu tuners and I don't want to buy one!
 I also miss a OTT (One Touch Tuning) switch on the front panel!
 Could be useful a single switch to put a CW, 5W for external ATU.